-A Humorous but Comforting Take on Why People Say Cruel Things To Creatives & How To Recover.
+A Humorous But Comforting Take on Why People Say Cruel Things To Creatives and How To Bounce Back

 By Thea Fiore-Bloom, Ph.D.